Aveglia/vAMPirus/docs/HelpDocumentation.md

                 // Reverse primer sequence
                 rev="REVPRIMER"

-If you have multiple primer sequences to be removed, all you need to do is provide a fasta file with your primer sequences and signla multiple primer removal using the "--multi" option like so:
+If you have multiple primer sequences to be removed, all you need to do is provide a fasta file with your primer sequences and signal multiple primer removal using the "--multi" option like so:

             nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --multi --primers /path/to/primers.fa

-You can set the path to the primer sequence fasta file within the launch command above or you can have it in the configuration file at line 44:
+You can set the path to the primer sequence fasta file within the launch command above or you can have it in the configuration file at lime 44:

             // Path to fasta file with primer sequences to remove (need to specify if using --multi option ) primers="/PATH/TO/PRIMERS.fasta"